Skip to Main Content

 Board size

-The average board size is 10 directors, slightly up on recent years.
-The proportion of boards composed of 12 or more directors has increased to 40%.
+The average board size is 10 directors, consistent with last year.
+The proportion of boards consisting of 12 or more directors has fallen to 30%.

 Number of directors on ISEQ 20 boards